Anshler/poem_generator/README.md

 _This project was inspired by ```fsoft-ailab```'s_ [SP-GPT2 Poem-Generator](https://github.com/fsoft-ailab/Poem-Generator)

+## Dataset
+We used the same dataset as ```fsoft-ailab```.
+Download [here](https://github.com/fsoft-ailab/Poem-Generator/raw/master/dataset/poems_dataset.zip)

 ## Evaluation

 We use a custom function to score the quality of a poem, based soldly on its conformation to the rigid rule of various types of vietnamese poem.
+Using 3 criterias: Length,

 Currently, the ```Luc Bat``` genre score highest due to sheer sample size.
 So when we refer to the score, we mean the ```Luc Bat``` score.